Techspacenation1995/simple_shell/README.md

 This is a simple shell project done by:
+Akinbami Olamide and Anthony Peter